Frequently Asked Questions

 All sterling which we receive in exchange for Bristol Pounds will be held by the Bristol Credit Union in a trust account as backing for the currency and to provide certainty of value to Bristol Pounds.
 It will not be used to fund the activities of Bristol Pound CIC.
-Credit Unions are authorised and regulated at a national level by the Financial Services Authority (The responsibility for this is expected to move to the Bank of England).
+Credit Unions are authorised and regulated at a national level by the Financial Conduct Authority & Prudential Regulation Authority.

 This arrangement will strengthen Bristol Credit Union which has a clear social purpose to be a community anchor for the city, providing fair financial services for all the people of Bristol, and offering competitive, viable alternative financial provision for member benefit and not for private profit.

 LETS (Local Exchange Trading Scheme) is a different type of local exchange model which is not exchangeable for Sterling, http://en.wikipedia.org/wiki/LETS.